4screens/brightcove-player-cordova-plugin/README.md

 - #### brightcovePlayer.play

   Fired on player play.

-  The duration of video value is passed as a parameter "duration" with the event.
+  The duration of video value is passed as a parameter "duration" with the event (time in ms).
+  You can find the time value of moment when event was fired in "currentTime" variable (ms).

   ###### Supported Platforms